Rebbynova/LITA_Class_Documentation/README.md

   The dataset was provided by my instructor for a project focused on sales performance analysis for a retail store.
 It includes information on product, quantity, unit price, and sales.
 ## Data Preparation in Excel
-- Data cleaning involved removing duplicates,handling missing values, and standardizing the format of the dataset.
+- Data cleaning involved removing duplicates, handling missing values, and standardizing the format of the dataset.
 - **Example**:
    - **Before Cleaning**:
   2. ![image](https://github.com/user-attachments/assets/16c177b8-9a3c-458e-9eeb-013be9b2d21c)